 I became a Doctor of Traditional Chinese Medicine (DTCM) over 4 years at the Academy of Classical Oriental Sciences in Nelson, BC, graduating in 2001.
-I specialized in acupuncture and herbal medicine with adjunctive studies in nutrition, Qi Gong, Tai Qi, meditation and some coaching.
+I specialized in Acupuncture and herbal medicine with adjunctive studies in nutrition, Qi Gong, Tai Qi, meditation and coaching.

 Since 2001 I have taken too many continuing education credits to list here, but most included extra education regarding pain management, reproduction, autoimmunity, digestion, and Functional medicine and included both Chinese medical and some Western medical courses.

 Most notably I have completed all the Institute for Functional Medicine (IFM) courses for becoming a Functional medicine practitioner.
 IFM’s model is considered the gold standard for Functional medicine education.
 As well, I complete every course offered by the amazing Dr. Datis Kharrazian through the Kharrazian Institute.

 To maintain my license as an Alberta Registered Acupuncturist (RAc), I am obligated to earn a minimum of 50 continuing education credits (CEU’s) every two years.
 I surpass that requirement by a significant margin.

 What are your professional titles?

 My official titles are: Doctor of Traditional Chinese Medicine (DTCM), Registered Acupuncturist (RAc) and Biologist.